nexiality/documentation/expressions/CSVexpression.md

 Let's see an example.
 Suppose we have a [CSV file of various sales information](CSV_sample1.csv), like this:<br/>
 ![sample csv](image/csv_27.png)<br/>

-To create a CSV file that would count up the occurrences of different `Country`, we can do something like this:
+To create a CSV file that would count up the occurrences of different `Country`, we can do something like this:<br/>
 `[CSV(${sample_csv}) => parse(header=true) group-count(Country) text]`

-The above would: (1) parse the CSV file denoted as `${sample_csv}` and perform a "group count" on the column `Country`.
-The end CSV file looks something like this:<br/>
+The above would parse the CSV file denoted as `${sample_csv}` and perform a "group count" on the column `Country`.
+The final CSV file looks something like this:<br/>
 ![](image/csv_28.png)

-You can download the same CSV file [here](CSV_groupCount1.csv)<br/>
+You can download the same CSV file [here](CSV_groupCount1.csv).

-It is possible to include multiple columns for grouping, such as `groupCount(Country,State)`, which would yield results like this:
+It is possible to include multiple columns for grouping, such as `groupCount(Country,State)`, which would yield results like this:<br/>
 ![](image/csv_29.png)

 -----